oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================

 -- Table: app_settings
--- IMPORTANT: This policy allows public read access for website content, -- but restricts all modifications to administrators.
+-- **FIXED**: Separated read and write policies to ensure public access.
-CREATE POLICY "Allow public read access to settings" ON public.app_settings FOR SELECT
-  USING (true); -- Allows everyone to SELECT (read)
+CREATE POLICY "Allow public read access to settings" ON public.app_settings FOR SELECT -- This policy ONLY applies to SELECT USING (true); -- Allows everyone to SELECT (read)

-CREATE POLICY "Allow admin full access to settings" ON public.app_settings FOR ALL
-  USING (get_my_role() = 'admin')
+CREATE POLICY "Allow admin write access to settings" ON public.app_settings FOR INSERT, UPDATE, DELETE -- This policy ONLY applies to write operations USING (get_my_role() = 'admin')
   WITH CHECK (get_my_role() = 'admin');